-Schools under the banner of the PCNSW provide an education that is greatly valued by families and is marked by a distinctive Christian commitment.
+Schools under the banner of the PCA educate around 13,000 students.
+These schools provide an education that is greatly valued by families and is marked by a distinctive Christian commitment.
 Former students from our schools serve the Australian community in a host of ways, many informed by the Christian moral vision developed during their schooling.
 This contribution to the Australian community is one that should not be compromised.
 Further, there are more than 300 Christian schools in Australia operating under the banner of Christian Schools Australia (CSA) and Christian Education National (CEN), serving nearly 200,000 students.
 A significant number of families which are part of the Presbyterian Church of Australia enrol their children in these schools because they want a distinctively Christian education.